ansible-community/project-template/docs/index.md

 # Ansible project documentation

 > Your feedback is very welcome!
-Please help us improve the docsite template by opening an issue or submitting a pull request in [its repository](https://github.com/ansible-community/project-template).
+Please help us improve the docsite template by opening an issue or submitting a pull request in [the project's repository](https://github.com/ansible-community/project-template).

 > After you define the exact structure of the project's docsite, update `mkdocs.yml` file in the root directory correspondingly.